The Anuruddha Project

 What teaching support is provided?

-Multiple other order members will drop in for one or more events through the season.
+There will be one order member overseeing the project all the way through, It is possible that other order members will drop in for one or more events through the season.

 Are there any behavioural agreements when taking part in the programme?